 7. Place White Melamine Table Top on desk supports.
 Screw through side panels into desk top using #10 1 1/2 in.
 Flat Head Wood Screws.
 This keeps the desk top in place but doesn’t require any holes in desk surface!

 8. Measure 24 in. from desk top if not already done.
 Measure to center of desk top and mark.
 Using screws suitable to your wall materials, attach White Shelf Bracket to wall.

 9. Place 3/4 in. x 11-3/4 in. x 60 in.
 Shelving White Melamine Board on shelf support and screw in place.
 Additionally, shelf can be secure to side panels using #10 1 1/2 in.
 Flat Head Wood Screws.

 10. Place remaining 18″ shelves where desired using Locking White Plastic Shelf Supports.

-11. The part that really makes these BUILT IN is adding both baseboards and crown moulding.
+11. The part that really makes these BUILT-IN is adding both baseboards and crown molding.
 You choose what goes best with the rest of your home.
 After you add these, fill in and screw holes with spackling and caulk along the joints.
 Then paint for a nice smooth, seamless finish.

 And that’s how we added built-ins to our girls’ room!

 Really these built-ins would be great in a kids’ room, guest room, or family room because they are so versatile.